unbxd/search-JS-library/docs_new/configurations/FacetsConfig.md

 ## Types of FacetsEl

-There are 3 types of Facets available.
+There are 3 types of Facets available. hello

 1. Text facets
 1. Range facets